Skip To Content

 * Spring degrees are conferred at the university-wide commencement ceremony in early May; students who have not completed all degree requirements at that time but who do complete the remaining requirements by the last Saturday in May will have their degrees conferred the last Saturday in May.

 † Students who plan to complete degree requirements during the Summer Session and who intend to participate in the May commencement ceremony must submit a graduation application prior to the mid-semester break of the preceding spring semester.
-Students who do not intend to participate have until the first day of Summer Session I to submit a graduation application.
+Students who do not intend to participate have until one week prior to the first day of Summer Session I to submit a graduation application.